Eins, zwei, drei — German idioms involving numbers | DW | 29.01.2020

 Watch out if you hear someone shout "Jetzt schlägt's 13!"(the clock has hit 13) — that person is bound to be thoroughly fed up.

 "Nullachtfünfzehn," or 08/15 is the German term for standard, run of the mill.
-It is also a type of machine gun used in both World Wars, a gun soldiers used for practice a lot and grew bored with.
+It is also a type of machine gun used in both World Wars, a gun soldiers used for practice and got bored with.

 You'll find more from Meet the Germans on YouTube or at dw.com/MeettheGermans.